telegraph/telegraph-engineer-laptop/README.md

 requiring git.
 This would require a re-run to include customisations if the user wanted them - a good reason to the script and localisations can be re-run safely.
+3. Add some CI and testing - this cannot be run in a Docker container as it is mac specific